In this guide:

 What are considered non-UAL digital platforms?

-All other digital platforms are considered non-UAL digital platforms.
+All other digital learning platforms are considered non-UAL DL platforms.

-Some non-UAL digital platforms have been licenced or approved on a small-scale, for example at a college level or on a particular course.
-Consult your Digital Learning team (below) before using one.
+Some non-UAL DL platforms have been licenced or approved on a small-scale, for example at a college level or on a particular course.
+Consult your Digital Learning team (contacts below) before using one.

 When can you use non-UAL digital platforms?

-Using non-UAL digital platforms can facilitate students’ digital skills development and critical engagement with digital practices as well as providing staff with a wider toolkit of resources and platforms.
+Using non-UAL DL platforms can facilitate students’ digital skills development and critical engagement with digital practices, as well as providing staff with a wider toolkit of resources and platforms.

-Non-UAL digital platforms can be used in some teaching and learning activities but not in others:
+Non-UAL DL platforms can be used in some teaching and learning activities but not in others:

 - They can be used for content and for formative learning activities in certain circumstances (see below).